UKHomeOffice/docker-nginx/README.md

 # docker-nginx
-Minimal bare nginx docker image
+Minimal bare nginx docker image.

 ### Configuration
+Bare in mind, that this container does not run as root, so you won't be able to bind to privileged ports.

 There are two ways to pass nginx configuration.

 #### Config block via env variable